EvgeniiaSindiukova/evgeniia_sindiukova_validation_challenge/README.md

 This is why the final result is going to be chmod 600 filename or chmod 700 filename.

-To navigate through my files I will use cd, to list files in a folder - ls, check my current directory - pwd. # evgeniia_sindiukova_validation_challenge
+To navigate through my files I will use cd, to list files in a folder - ls, check my current directory - pwd.